 Since she started yarn bombing, the Chippy phantom, has celebrated a number of special events and days with “bombing” raids, which she does at the crack of dawn.

-She marked “Stir-up Sunday” last November by leaving knitted mini Christmas puddings round the town, St David’s Day on March 1 was marked with knitted daffodils and St Patrick’s Day on March 17 with knitted shamrocks.
+She marked “Stir-up Sunday” last November by leaving knitted mini Christmas puddings round the town, St David’s Day on March 1 was marked with knitted daffodils and St Patrick’s Day on March 17

 Her next venture will be marking Chipping Norton Lido’s 40th anniversary this month with some special water-coloured knitting.